-Traveling on Timeshare promo: good or bad idea?
+Traveling on Marriott Timeshare offer: good or bad idea?

 One of the days you come home, check your mail and see a travel offer brochure in your mailbox.
 It has perfectly shot pictures and appealing highlights making it hard to stop imagining yourself there: swimming in that pool, lying on that massage table, strolling through a neatly trimmed garden and so on.
 Then, out of pure curiosity, you decide to check the price tag on all this amazingness and to your utmost surprise you see the number that almost doesn’t make sense, seems too good to be true.
 You can’t help but wonder if it is some sort of a scam or at best bait-and-switch kinda deal, or some other dirty trick.
 What’s the catch?

 Have you gotten one of those?
 I have and here is how it went for me.

 After spending some time googling, it turned out the offer was indeed legitimate but (ah, of course, there must’ve been a “but”), you must sit through a Marriot Timeshare presentation offer.
 No big deal, right?
 Well, after googling some more, it became clear that such presentations are, let’s put it nicely, not on the top of most people’s to-do list.
 In fact, so much so, the internet is filled with horror stories of people being trapped (like physically not allowed to leave) on those type of presentations by the sales folks until they sign the Timeshare purchase agreement.
 Apparently, there is a whole market for the lawyers for “getting off your timeshare agreement” thing.
 With all fairness, however, there is at least as much feedback from people saying that it was enough for them to politely thank for the presentation, say “no” and walk away.

 So, in terms of a one-off vacation, can you realistically take advantage of this kind of offer?
 I decided to take a risk and try.